Skip to main content

 Configuring Arraylake to use an IAM Role

-Create a bucket in the webapp using role-based access delegation.
+Create a bucket in the webapp using role-based access delegation for AWS S3.

-The create bucket dialog using role-based access delegation.
+The create bucket dialog using role-based access delegation for AWS S3.

 That's it!
 You can now start interacting with your bucket via Arraylake which will manage S3 credentials via this IAM role.